rixx/books.rixx.de/data/reviews/kai-meyer/the-stone-light/index.md

 ---

 The worldbuilding is better, the characters are only slightly worse, and the plot couldn't be worse than the first one, and is possibly slightly better?
-Sorry, I don't remember, I was busy being amazed at the worldbuilding.
+I don't remember, I was busy being amazed at the worldbuilding.